xapple/pyrotrfid/doc/content/executable_options.rst

   -z HARD_LAG, --hard_lag=HARD_LAG
                         Manually specify the lag to apply between both profiles.
 By default, lag calaucation is automatic.
-  -a LEGEND_ARROWS, --legend_arrows=LEGEND_ARROWS
-                        The number of peaks that will be annotated in the profile plot.
-Defaults to 0.
   -f FILE_FORMAT, --file_format=FILE_FORMAT
                         The file format in which the graphs will be created.
                         Defaults to 'pdf'.